manim-kindergarten/manim_action_renderer/README.md

 * `extra_packages`

     Additional python modules that need to be used, use `pip` to install them.
-Use a space to separate every two, e.g.: `"packageA packageB"`.
+Use a space to separate every two or write them in multiple lines, e.g.: `"packageA packageB"` or :
+    ```yaml
+    - uses: manim-kindergarten/manim_action_renderer@master
+      with:
+        extra_packages: |
+          packageA
+          packageB
+    ```

 * `extra_system_packages`